 Chipotle Pineapple Salsa

-For the queso fresco: soak the macadamias in water at room temperature overnight.
-The following day, drain the nuts and place in a food processor with the garlic, lime juice, oil, water, and salt.
+- For the queso fresco: soak the macadamias in water at room temperature overnight.
+The following day, drain the nuts and place in a food processor with the garlic, lime juice, oil, nutritional yeast, and salt.

-Process 1-2 minutes or until the nuts turn into a paste that resembles ricotta cheese.
+- Process 1-2 minutes or until the nuts turn into a paste that resembles ricotta cheese.
+If necessary you can add 1 tbsp. of water to reach the ricotta consistency.
 Taste and adjust seasoning.